acastroaraujo/ModelThinker/README.md

 ## Contents

-- [`0-Introduction.md`](https://github.com/acastroaraujo/ModelThinker/blob/master/0-Introduction.md) includes notes from chapters 1-4 and a simulation of the Condorcet jury theorem.
+- [`0-Introduction.md`](https://github.com/acastroaraujo/ModelThinker/blob/master/0-Introduction.md) includes notes from chapters 1-4 and a simulation of the Condorcet jury theorem in R, and then in Stan.

-- `1-Distribution` includes notes from chapters 5-6.
+- `1-Distributions` includes notes from chapters 5-6.